NLCP/AlgoLabel/doc/CodeLabel.md

 Compute Keras compatible input representations for each feature type according to the selected model.
 Model configurations allow for many customization options.

+By default, the scripts expects the train/dev/test files to be in "./data/datasets/"

 **Command:**

 	"python ./main.py --prepare_input"